federicomarini/RNAseq-workflow/RNAseq.md

 -----

 ### 3. Download host genome and annotation file
-A host genome and annotation file are required for a complete RNAseq analysis.
+A host genome and annotation file are required for a complete RNA seq analysis.
 The annotation file contains the gene information associated with the coordinates of an alignment.
 The two files need to places in their respective folders before running the workflow.

 #### 3A.
 Human genome
 ```bash